Tracardi/tracardi/manual/en/docs/installation/elasticsearch/elastic_authentication.md

 # Elastic search authentication

-Demendong on you production installation you may need to authenticate to elastic search.
+When preparing on you production installation you may need to authenticate to elastic search.

 We provide different types of elastic search authentication.
 If you experience Authentication Error please take a closer look at the Tracardi configuration.
 You probably need to provide a username and password for an elastic-search connection.

 ## Basic Authentication